Preparing to be a competitive applicant

 Q: Can my AP/CLEP/dual enrollment credits fulfill prerequisites?

 A: It depends.
-We require a letter grade of a C or higher for each prerequisite OR in a higher level course in the same discipline (with the exception of semesters directly impacted by COVID-prompted grading changes to S/U or P/F systems).
+We require a letter grade of a C or higher for each prerequisite OR in a higher level course in the same discipline (with the exception of spring 2020, when COVID prompted grading changes to S/U or P/F systems).
 Therefore, if you choose to earn college credit for basic science prerequisites through test scores, you should consult your pre-health advisor regarding the best path for you: whether to retake any of them at the undergraduate level or move onto advanced graded coursework in the same discipline.

 Q: Can my online coursework fulfill the prerequisites?

 A: Yes, we will accept online lectures and labs to fulfill prerequisite courses.
-We recognize that students may need to take lectures and/or labs virtually for a variety of reasons, personal or institutional.
+We recognize that students may need to take lectures and/or labs remotely for a variety of reasons, personal or institutional.
 These applicants will not be at a disadvantage in the application process for doing so.
 It is worth keeping in mind that medical education is a team, hands-on and immersive experience.
-Medical students are expected on campus for many learning activities and thus admissions committees look for evidence that applicants have the preparation to be successful in the type of learning environment of that particular medical school.
-Therefore, a history of demonstrated in-person teamwork or collaboration, whether educational, volunteer or professional, is recommended.
+Medical students are expected to be present in academic and clinical settings for many learning activities and thus admissions committees look for evidence that applicants have the preparation to be successful in the type of learning environment of that particular medical school.
+Therefore, a history of demonstrated in-person teamwork or collaboration, whether educational, volunteer or professional, is strongly recommended.

 Q: I took Organic I and Organic II.
 You have a Biochemistry requirement.
 Can I substitute Organic II for the Biochemistry?